Meet the Team

 The Wild Umbrella’s Mission

-The Wild Umbrella originated in Dublin, in the house where Oscar WIlde was born.
+The Wild Umbrella originated in Dublin, in the house where Oscar Wilde was born.
 Our team met as postgraduate creative writing classmates mastering our respective crafts; since then, we have been united in the goal of discovering, promoting, and publishing the best and most interesting works of poetry, fiction, and non-fiction that we can find in Ireland and beyond.
-It’s free to submit to us, and we also pay our contributors.
-To help us maintain both, you can donate to our FundRazr or follow us on social media.
+Cost is never a barrier to submission, and we also pay our contributors.
+To help us maintain that, you can donate to our FundRazr or follow us on social media.